danny-desousa/Portfolio-Projects/README.md

-# PortfolioProjects
+# Portfolio Projects

-# Welcome to my data analytics portfolio!
+## Welcome

-I'm a former baseball player and instructor who has transitioned into business analytics, bringing the same discipline, curiosity, and drive to uncover patterns and solve problems with data.
-This repository showcases hands-on projects I've developed using SQL, Excel, and Tableau.
+I'm a former baseball player and instructor who has transitioned into business analytics.
+I bring the same discipline, curiosity, and drive into data—looking for patterns, asking the right questions, and solving problems with real-world datasets.
+This repository showcases hands-on analytics projects developed using SQL, Excel, and Tableau.

-# Projects
+## Projects

-- 2022 US Household Income Analysis
+- **2022 US Household Income Analysis**
+  Cleaned and analyzed income data to identify regional disparities and national income trends.

-- World Life Expectancy Analysis
+- **World Life Expectancy Analysis**
+  Explored the relationship between GDP, healthcare investment, and life expectancy using global datasets.

-- Global Layoffs Analysis
+- **Global Layoffs Analysis**
-- (More projects coming soon)
+  Investigated recent layoff trends across industries and companies, focusing on scale, timing, and geography.

+- **Sports Betting User Behavior and Profitability Analysis**
+  Analyzed a Kaggle sports betting dataset using MySQL queries and visualized findings in Tableau.
+Focused on identifying bettor profiles, revenue patterns, and profitability from the bookmaker's perspective.

-# Tools Used
+## Tools Used

-**SQL · Excel · Tableau**
+SQL · Excel · Tableau

+---

+Each project combines data cleaning, analytical logic, and visual storytelling to highlight insights and support smarter decision-making.